Getting my first period was not a joyous occasion. There was no first period party because I didn’t know I had anything to celebrate.

 - Get her a period tracker journal.
-Eventually your daughter might want to use a period tracker app, but in the beginning, a period tracker journal that she can write in will help her have a closer relationship to her cycle.
+Eventually, your daughter might want to use a period tracker app, but in the beginning, a period tracker journal that she can write in will help her have a closer relationship with her cycle.
 Download this free period tracker printable, or check out some of the best physical period tracker journals.

 - Buy her a piece of moon jewelry.
 If you want to give a first period gift that’s less overt, consider a piece of moon jewelry.
-Some folks believe the menstrual cycle is synced with the cycle of the moon, and isn’t that such a powerful image?
+Do some folks believe the menstrual cycle is synced with the cycle of the moon and isn’t that such a powerful image?

 - Make a special meal for her.
 Since food plays such a big role in how we take care of our bodies, especially when our cycles are on, making a healthy, delicious meal makes sense.
 As with everything you do for her, make sure her preferences determine your decisions about the menu.

-Your daughter is sure to appreciate any acknowledgement of her first period, so don’t overthink it.
+Your daughter is sure to appreciate any acknowledgment of her first period, so don’t overthink it.

 This gift isn’t meant to cause stress.